Polylith Is the AI Architecture

 I expected AI output quality to improve as models improved.
 It does.
 But the ceiling is set earlier, by whether the AI can see and navigate your system.

 I didn't choose Polylith for AI.
 Nobody did.
 It predates these tools by years.
-But the properties that make it a good architecture for humans turn out to be the same properties that make it a good architecture for AI.
-Small, bounded, named things with explicit surfaces.
-That's what both need.
+But the properties that make it a good architecture for humans — small, bounded, named things with explicit surfaces — turn out to be exactly what AI needs too.